-Build Remarkable Confidence Doing These 5 Things Daily
+How To Build Confidence Doing These 5 Things Daily

 If you suffer from a lack of self-confidence, then you probably spend every waking second of your day trying to correct that.
 You want to build confidence so bad, because not seeing yourself as good enough hurts.
 Like, really hurts.

-When you have weak self-confidence you suffer in a way that you walk around with a sense of being “less worthy”.
-You believe you are not really deserving of attention, being heard, being loved, seen, and less worthy of success.
+When you have low self-confidence you suffer in a way that you walk around with a sense of being “less worthy”.
+You believe you are not really deserving of attention, success, being heard, being loved, and seen.

-You believe you are deficient or inferior in some way, and so not important enough to get attention or respect.
+When you have low confidence, you believe you are deficient or inferior in some way.
+Or even not important enough to get attention or respect.
 You are afraid of being visible or heard, so you avoid expressing yourself and voicing your opinions and needs.

 The underdeveloped confidence stops you from allowing the light you have within to shine.